Welcome, and thank you for visiting my website.

 Home page photograph Pablo Goikoetxea, Tate Britain 2011

-© Barbara Dean 2016
+© Barbara Dean 2017

-It's a given understanding today, that the art making process is a therapeutic experience, both for the artist and the audience.
+It's a given understanding that the art making process is a therapeutic experience, both for the artist and the audience.
 However, if this is so, how does the experience become therapeutic without being or becoming a form of therapy?